We are several weeks into the school year and some Connecticut school districts have sent students back home due to cases of COVID-19.

 Last Wednesday, district officials announced a student at North End Middle School tested positive for the coronavirus.
 That student is virtual and has not been in the building this year.

 District officials announced last Tuesday that two people at Chase Elementary School tested positive for COVID-19.
 Both classes moved to distance learning through Friday, Oct.
 9.

 After a staff member at Waterbury Arts Magnet School tested positive for the coronavirus, the school shifted to remote learning through while the building was cleaned and disinfected and contact tracers notified those affected.

 The Friendship School in Waterford reported a case of COVID-19 and said the person who tested positive was instructed to remain home in self-isolation for 10 days.

 Anyone who was considered a close contact with the person was contacted or will be contacted by school or local health officials

 West Hartford school officials said in late September that there was a case of COVID-19 at Hall High School.
-The person participated in football practice and all players and staff who had close contact with the person began a 14-day quarantine period.
+The person participated in football practice last week and all players and staff who had close contact with the person are beginning a 14-day quarantine period.

 A student at Windsor High School and a student at Sage Park tested positive for COVID-19.
 All students who were deemed to be a close contact were notified.
 A letter on the school website said the impacted class would quarantine for 14 days, retroactive to the last contact, and will participate in distance learning for that time.